 A Safer E-Cig: What to Look For

 A glass tank that limits the exposure of your vape juice to glass and stainless steel is another excellent choice.
-Both the Vaporesso and the Smok Stick X8 kits that we carry are these types of devices.
+The Innokin Adept E-cig Starter Kit that we carry is one of these types of devices.
 Many electronic cigarettes feature similar designs so take a look at the basic design and look for something similar.
 The important thing is that the tank is made out of glass and the surrounding materials, including the inner chamber that holds the body of the coil, are also made out of stainless steel.